References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 the drop down box below.

-On its own, the operational authorisation does not give the right to fly unhindered and you will still require permission from the owner, manager or authority for the land from which the unmanned aircraft will be taking off and landing.
+When flying within the Specific category, the operational authorisation does not give the right to fly unhindered and you will still require permission from the owner, manager or authority for the land from which the unmanned aircraft will be taking off and landing.
 The minimum separation distances are stated on the operational authorisation.

 The CAA operational authorisation only addresses the flight safety aspects of the flight and does not constitute permission to disregard the legitimate interests of other statutory bodies such as the Police and Emergency Services, the Highway Agency, local authorities (and their agents) or any other statutory body.